HelTecAutomation/HeltecDocs/en/source/general/view_limited_technical_data.md

 We released all relevant resources in [GitHub](https://github.com/HelTecAutomation) or [Resource Page](http://resource.heltec.cn/).

 Some technical data ara special for Heltec produced products, it's not shown public, these relevant resources will become downloadable with the products' Chip ID.
+At the same time, the Chip ID can also be used to identify authenticity

 ## Get Limited Resources via Chip ID